Our Services

 Helpful Resources

-There are several factors to consider, including hydration strategy, dosing timing, and when to switch to a lower maintenance dose, so see below for a complete day-by-day breakdown, side-effect management tips, and guidance on when to seek professional advice.
+Key factors to consider include hydration strategy, dose timing around workouts, and when to transition to a maintenance dose (3–5g daily) after the loading phase.
+See below for a full day-by-day breakdown, side-effect management tips, and guidance on when to consult a professional.

 Starting a creatine "loading phase" can be an exciting step toward better strength, power, and muscle gains.
 Many people wonder about creatine and weight gain in first week, how much they'll notice it on the scale, and what other effects might pop up.
 This guide walks you through a realistic, no-nonsense look at days 1–7 of loading.